All elections have been postponed.

 - 2017: The 2017 West Midlands mayoral election, as the Green Party candidate for the West Midlands Combined Authority

-- 2010: The 2010 General Election, as the Green Party candidate for the Member of Parliament for Birmingham, Selly Oak
+- 2010: The UK Parliament elections, as the Green Party candidate for the Birmingham, Selly Oak

 That's all we know!
 Will you help us find more about this candidate?